 However, this day already had a purpose in the Norse faith.
 There was an existing tradition of rolling naked in the morning dew to secure luck for the year to come.

-This has been practised throughout Icelandic history by those unaffected by Christian influence.
+This custom has been practiced throughout Icelandic history by those unaffected by Christian influence.

 In 2015, nudity found its way into the ongoing fight for justice when the American #FreeTheNipple campaign found its way to Iceland.

-Even if topless nudity has been allowed in pools, women were still finding themselves subject to judgement, objectification and critique for sunbathing without covering themselves.
-More recently this even impacted breastfeeding in public.
+Even if topless nudity has been allowed in pools, women were still finding themselves subject to judgment, objectification, and critique for sunbathing without covering themselves.
+More recently, this criticism has even impacted breastfeeding in public.

 Furthermore, people were getting sick of the double-standard in the media.

-Men’s nipples could be seen in children’s television, whereas the nipples of women were only shown in adult situations which were almost always sexual or violent.
+Men’s nipples could be seen on children’s television, whereas women’s nipples were only shown in adult situations that were almost always sexual or violent.